Snowgan/MyDiary/README.md

 ![image](https://github.com/Snowgan/MyDiary/blob/master/MyDiarySnap04.gif)

 ## Main Tech Point
-* Using Core graphics to draw all the view of shape password
+* Using CoreGraphics to draw all the view of lock
 * Using Core Data to save diary content
-* Using delegate control communication between class
+* Using delegates control communication from View to Controller
 * Contianer Controller to manage slide menu

 ## To be continued